Wrangling Datasets SOP

 4. The Broad data import team are notified of successful export

-1. Current mechanism: The submitting wrangler submits the HCA Import request for Production Releases (see values below) the broad import team will automatically be notified on the #dcp-ops Slack channel.
+1. Fill the HCA Import request for Production Releases (see values below)

-5. The submitting wrangler is notified that import and snapshot has been successful or if there are issues for EBI to investigate
+5. The submitting wrangler is notified that import has been successful or if there are issues for EBI to investigate

-6. UCSC Browser team will notify submitting wrangler and Broad team when indexed and in the browser or if issues are encountered.
+6. UCSC Browser team will notify submitting wrangler and Broad team when release is indexed and in the browser or if issues are encountered.

-• Current mechanism: Via slack in the dcp-ops channel notifying (who?) when a dataset is in the browser or if there was any issue with indexing.
+• Via slack in the dcp-ops channel notifying wranglers when a release is in the browser to review or of any issues.

-7. When a project is available in the browser, a wrangler will do a final check that everything looks ok and notify @here on the data-ops channel.
+7. A wrangler will do a final check that everything looks ok and notify UCSC on the data-ops channel.

 • Wrangler will trigger export by hitting submit and following steps 2-7 until the project is available and looks ok

-9. When the project is available in the browser, the wrangler will email the contributor or contacts from the publication to inform them of the URL where the project is available
+8. When the project is available in the browser, the wrangler can email the contributor or contacts from the publication to inform them of the URL where the project is available

 Import Form Details for DCP data releases